Cognitive Brain Imaging Methods (PGT) PSYCH5022

-One piece of coursework (100%, 2,500 words).
-Either a critical review on brain imaging methods with a topic to be chosen from a list of questions or an essay on how the student would adapt their research project to a different imaging technique than they plan to use.
+One piece of coursework (100%, 3000 words).
+Either a critical review on brain imaging methods with a topic to be chosen from a list of questions set by the course team, or a critical evaluation on the means of adapting a research project, or published research, in order to be addressed in a different imaging technique than originally performed.

 This course will introduce students to the following key issues in brain neuroimaging:

 a) Physiological basis of MEG and EEG and their usage to study cognition

 b) Physical and physiological basis of structural and functional magnetic resonance imaging.

 c) Basics of fMRI analyses and experimental design.

 e) Recent advances in understanding the brain-behaviour relationship by non-invasive brain stimulation.

 g) Information processing algorithms in the brain.